Dragoon Basic Guide

 Everyone makes them.
 In attempting to follow this rotation to the best of your ability, if you make a mistake and press the wrong second hit, commit to the mistake.
 Restarting the combo is a larger loss than just continuing the incorrect combo string.
 After the mistaken combo, just return to the alternating rotation.
 Do not attempt to course-correct back into the old order.

 If you accidentally use an uncomboed GCD (and therefore break your combo) you have to start a fresh combo.
 Look at your remaining time on the Power Surge buff.
 If it is still high enough you want to start a Heavens’ Thrust combo.
-Move on with a Chaotic Spring combo otherweise.
+Move on with a Chaotic Spring combo otherwise.

 Wyrmwind Thrust